writethedocs/www/docs/slack.rst

 ------------

 Our goal with Write the Docs is to be **the most welcoming community on the internet**.
-Documentarians tend to be empathetic people, this means that we should be good at communicating well.
+Documentarians tend to be empathetic people, which means that we should be good at communicating well.
-People who are new to our community in particular should be assisted and welcoming.
+People who are new to our community in particular should be assisted and welcomed.

-We have a few guidelines that we hope people will follow when interacting inside out Slack network:
+We have a few guidelines that we hope people will follow when interacting inside our Slack network:

 - **Only participate when you can be constructive** - Just because you can make a comment, doesn't mean you should.
 Try and be constructive in all that you do.
 - **Say hi** - The world is a better place with a flood of hello's instead of a dearth of greetings.